 Taking Path Wardens Digital

-Now the wardens can simply visit the mobile friendly web page and fill out the online form.
-They can even do it from their mobile phone when they are on site, saving council resources and the volunteers’ time.
+Now the local path wardens can simply visit the online form and send their report.
+Thanks to responsive web design, they can do it from their mobile phone when they are on site, walking their path; saving council resources and the volunteers’ time.

 Recent feedback from the council has shown that around 50% of Brighton & Hove’s Volunteer Path Wardens now use the online form, to submit their quarterly reports and raise any issues.